Implantation failure and repeated miscarriage unit

 However, immunology analyses rarely help and any treatment derived from these analyses often fails to have a positive impact of any kind.
 That said, and taking into account the fact that this field is in continuous development, we have a Reproductive Immunology Department at IB that assesses this factor and carefully monitors any progress that is made.

 We also carry out studies on uterine contractions when embryo transfer takes place.
 We must not forget that the uterus is a muscle and, therefore, any inappropriate stimulation of the uterus increases contractions that could lead to expulsion of the embryo.
+The detailed progress of our uterine contractility study has been published in the prestigious journal Fertility & Sterility.

 An ultrasound video studying contractions and measuring progesterone levels is incredibly useful in ruling out and treating this cause.